What a Prague Local Really Thinks About Tourists (An Honest Interview)

 Afternoon: Cross to Vinohrady.
 Coffee at Misto.
 Beer at Riegrovy Sady park (40 CZK from the garden).

-Evening: Dinner in Karlin — I like Eska for modern Czech food (mains 250-400 CZK).
+Evening: Dinner in Karlin — Eska for modern Czech food (mains 250-400 CZK).
 Then jazz at Jazz Dock under Palacky Bridge (no cover, cocktails 180 CZK) until midnight.

 Total spend: roughly 1,200 CZK ($50).
-For practical mistake-avoidance, read our 18 things I wish I'd known guide.
-Prague is still absurdly cheap if you know where to go.
+For practical mistake-avoidance, lean on the 18 things I wish I'd known guide.
+Prague is still absurdly cheap when you know where to go.

-Jakub asked me to tell visitors two things: "Pay in koruna, not euros.
+Jakub leaves visitors with two things: "Pay in koruna, not euros.
 And please, for the love of God, don't eat trdelnik and call it Czech."
-For the ultimate Central European debate, see our Prague vs Budapest comparison.
-And for nearby Vienna, the classical music scene is unmissable."
+For the ultimate Central European debate, see the Prague vs Budapest comparison.
+And for nearby Vienna, the classical music scene is unmissable.